BMayhew/playwright-demo/readme.md

 For many of the tests I will be using - <https://www.automationexercise.com/>

+## Getting Started

+The framework we are using is [Playwright](https://playwright.dev/).
+If you want a good video to introduce you to Playwright, check out [this video](https://www.youtube.com/watch?v=_Jla6DyuEu4).
+You can try out playwright in the cloud [here](https://try.playwright.tech/).

 ## Installation

 If you want to run this on your local machine, git clone the repo to local.
 In the main directory run the below commands.
 This will install playwright dependencies on your machine.